roberts-andy/petFinderSearch/README.md

 I talked to my wife the other day about the process and she mentioned that she can get alerted for new dogs but she only receives the email once a day.
 Unless she is hitting refresh every 5 minutes she does not see the notification before it is too late.
 Hmmm... what if I could hit refresh every 5 minutes automatically?

-We have been looking at petfinder.com as they hold the listings for the organizations that we have been working with and a quick search showed that they have an [API](https://www.petfinder.com/developers/)that I could call.
+We have been looking at petfinder.com as they hold the listings for the organizations that we have been working with and a quick search showed that they have an [API](https://www.petfinder.com/developers/) that I could call.

 So here was my thought for a quick and dirty solution: write a logic app that runs every 5 minutes.
 From the logic app, call an Azure Function that uses the petfinder.com API to execute my search.
 If any dogs show up we have not seen yet then email those listings to us so we can take immediate action.